salunkheketki19/SIH_Alpha_Interface/README.md

+This app was represented during SIH finals.
+This app is basically a 3D catalogue of a bike wherein you get 3D view of the features present in the bike that adds to a better user experience.
-After scanning QR code 3D AR bike model will appear to the user.
+You need to scan the QR code after scanning QR code 3D AR bike model will appear to the user.
 ### Features are as follows:
 * Change Color : The application will provide users to explore different colors available for the bike model.
 * 3D Rotation : One can view every possible angle of the bike.